Atonbom/KimPyRaptor/NodeMCUV3_ESP8266_Serial_WiFi_Bridge.md

 ![Flowchart esp8266 mbot](https://github.com/Atonbom/KimPyRaptor/blob/main/Images/debug_log.png)

 7. The next step is setting up a virtual com port on your pc.
 There are several tools to do this I recommend: HW Virtual Serial Port.
 The YouTube Video explains how to set it up.
 NOTE: use port 2323 for serial commands.
 It should also be possible to upload sketches over WiFi but so far I haven’t succeeded at this, but normal serial communication works great.
-8. And now test your connection using a serial monitor and have fun!
+8. And now test your connection using a serial monitor (For instance PUTTY) and have fun!

 After you setup everything the next time you only have to do the following things:
 1. Turn on the mBot